Calls in Arrears: Meaning, Examples and Journal Entries

 What is Calls in Arrears?

-Call in arrear relates to the time when the shareholder doesn't make the payment of the remaining amount, as in the case of partly paid shares, in the stipulated time.
-In other words, it is an outstanding balance which remains unpaid by the investor to the company.
-If shareholders do not meet these payment obligations on time, the unpaid amount is termed as 'calls in arrears.'
+Call in arrear relates to the time when the shareholder doesn't pay the remaining amount, as in the case of partly paid shares, in the stipulated time.
+In other words, it is an outstanding balance that remains unpaid by the investor to the company.
+If shareholders do not meet these payment obligations on time, the unpaid amount is termed 'calls in arrears.'

 Companies may charge interest or penalties on calls in arrears.
-The company can forfeit the shares if the outstanding amount remains unpaid for an extended period.
+If the outstanding amount remains unpaid for an extended period, the company can forfeit the shares.

 Best-suited Financial Planning & Analysis courses for you